-A month and a half has gone by since Hurricane Maria passed thru Puerto Rico, which caused the death of dozens of people and the destruction of thousands of homes, with its 150 mph winds and torrential rains.
+A month and a half has gone by since the passing of Hurricane Maria, which caused the death of ten people and the destruction of thousands of homes, with its 250 km winds and torrential rains.

-In the midst of these challenges, the local Focolare community has contributed to the relief action, with collections of food and clothing to support the local people.
-They wrote: “Some of us had significant damage to personal property especially one family who lost everything, managing to salvage only a few small objects from the fury of the hurricane.
-They are now living in a small apartment that was offered to them and the entire Focolare community is living a communion of goods to support them.
+In the midst of these huge difficulties, the local Focolare community has also contributed its share, with collections of food and clothing to lift up the local population.
+“Some of us had some physical damages,” they write “especially in one family that lost everything, managing to salvage on a few small objects from the fury of the hurricane.
+At the moment they are in a small apartment that was placed at their service, but the entire community is conducting a communion of good to support them.
 The reconstruction of the area will be slow, but we have faith in God and have placed ourselves in His hands.”

-There have been many experiences with neighbors and people who are having a hard time.
-“Yesterday, for the second time, I saw a well-dressed woman walking down my street in a confused, aimless state.
+There have been many experiences with neighbours and people in difficulty.
+“Yesterday, for the second time, a well-dressed woman was walking down my street in a confused, aimless state.
 She was obviously lost.
-I followed her, without letting her out of my sight, until she met someone who had been looking for her.
-She explained to me that the woman had Alzheimer’s and had left the institution she was in, because the back door had been torn off by the hurricane.
-The electrical generator wasn’t working and it was just too hot for her.
-When I got back home I spoke with a friend who distributes gasoline.
-He promised me that he would take some to them for their generator.
-I contacted someone else who went to repair the door.
+I followed her, without letting her out of my sight, until she was met by another person who had been looking for her.
+She explained to me that the woman suffered from Alzheimer’s and had come out of the institution she was staying in, because the back door had been opened by the hurricane, the electrical generator wasn’t working and it was just too hot.
+When I got back home I spoke with a friend who distributes benzene.
+He promised me that he would take some to them.
+Other people I contacted went to repair the door.
 Now the door is secure again.”

-“Yesterday I got in line early, at five o’clock in the morning, to buy some gas.
-I could see a bus in the rear-view mirror of my car.
-I knew it would be a long wait, so I had time to observe them.
-In the driver’s seat there was a very angry man who continued to curse and swear.
-Next to him there was a woman, perhaps his wife.
+“Yesterday I got in line early, at five o’clock in the morning, to buy some petrol.
+I saw a bus in the rear-view mirror of my car.
+It was a long wait, so I was able watch the scene.
+In the driver’s seat, a very angry man who continued to curse and swear.
+Next to him, a woman, perhaps his wife.
 An awful smell of tobacco smoke was pouring out of the driver’s window.

-The line ahead of me was moving slowly – around twenty cars.
+The line was moving slowly in front of me – around twenty cars.
 As if that wasn’t enough, the news began to spread that the gas station would open only at eight and not six as I had thought.
 As I waited, the woman approached me and asked if I would help her to move the bus, because her husband had left and her feet didn’t reach the pedals.
 At first I refused, with the excuse that I wasn’t able to drive a bus.
-But the true reason was something else: I just didn’t like the way that man was acting.
+But the real reason was something else: I really didn’t like the way that man was acting.
 I realized I had to change my attitude and welcome her request as if Jesus himself had made it.
-When the driver returned, I explained that I was the one who had moved his bus at the request of his wife.
-He began to let off steam, describing all his problems to me, for the next three hours.
-By the time we were finished filling up on gas, he was a completely different person.
-We shook hands.
+When the driver returned, I explained that I was the one who moved his bus at the request of his wife.
+He began to let it all out, describing all his problems to me, for the next three hours.
+By the time we were finished filling up on gas, he was a completely different person, We shook hands.
 I had managed to overcome my prejudice.”

 “The street I live on was completely blocked with debris and uprooted trees.
-Most of my neighbors are old and frail.
-I began wondering what would happen if any of them needed an ambulance.
-So I started to saw tree trunks and move them off the road.
-Seeing that I had taken the initiative, a group of people came to help me and together we cleared the road.
-In the end, we had lunch together sharing among us the little we had.”
+The majority of my neighbours are old and in frail physical health.
+I began wondering what would happen if there were need of an ambulance.
+I began to saw tree trunks and move them off the road.
+In the end, we had lunch together with whatever anyone had to share.”

-“We wanted to share water and food with our neighbors.
-That meant our own reserves were dwindling, but the relationship among us was growing stronger”
+“We wanted to share water and food provisions with neighbours.
+Our own reserves dwindled, but the rapport among us intensified”